-The Marketing and Sales Skill Set is a specific sequence of courses for individuals who desire the knowledge and skills associated with effective hospitality marketing, advertising and promotions.
-Comparison of marketing and sales materials that benefit hospitality properties and increase their market share of the conventions and meetings is covered.
-A certificate and an associate of applied science degree in Hospitality and Tourism are available to students who wish to further enhance their technical and supervisory job skills and knowledge.
+☐ = Course available through Distance Learning (see page 47).
+Rooms Division (Skill Set) The Rooms Division Skill Set is a specific sequence of courses for individuals who desire the knowledge and skills essential in the hospitality environment including guest safety and expectations, front office profitability and the supervision of day-to-day procedures.
+A certificate and an associate of applied science degree in Hospitality and Tourism are available to students who wish to further enhance their technical and supervisory job skills and abilities.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Rooms Division Course Sequence Chart Requirement = 15 credits Prerequisites Term RDG 099 or Accuplacer Reading score of 69 3 credits or equivalent (for all 100-level HT HT 108 💻 courses) 3 credits HT 128 HT 206 3 credits HT 221 3 credits